jmacdotorg/plerd/README.md

     If not defined, then Plerd will instead use the blog's _image_ configuration directive.
 If _that_ is also undefined, then Plerd will not generate any social-media metadata for this post.

 - **image\_alt**: A textual description of the image referenced by the `image` attribute.
 (Equivalent in usage to the "alt" attribute in an HTML `<img>` tag.)
 Plerd will just leave this blank, if you don't define it yourself.

+### MultiMarkdown

+Plerd supports \[MultiMarkdown\](https://fletcherpenney.net/multimarkdown/) syntax out of the box!
+Go ahead and put MultiMarkdown tables and stuff into your posts. it'll just work.

 ### Webmention